TheExpertNoob/MPCNC/README.md

-## Configured for Lowrider2 Dual Endstops on SKR 1.4 Turbo with TMC2209 drivers.
+### Configured for Lowrider2 Dual Endstops on SKR 1.4 Turbo with TMC2209 drivers.
-## Endstops are configured for NO (so you dont have to remove the DIAG pin on the TMC2209)
+### Endstops are configured for NO (so you dont have to remove the DIAG pin on the TMC2209)

-## ToDo:
+### ToDo:
-add laser funstion(probabally enable/disable with Heater 1 and PWM with fan0, not sure yet) and z-probe (probabaly probe). default steps per mm needs adjusting.
+  - add laser funstion(probabally enable/disable with Heater 1 and PWM with fan0, not sure yet).
+  - add z-probe (probabaly probe).
+  - default steps per mm needs adjusting.

 # Marlin 3D Printer Firmware